chef/chef-web-docs/chef_master/source/config_rb_client.rst

    A 3rd-party formatter.
 (See `nyan-cat <https://github.com/andreacampi/nyan-cat-chef-formatter>`_ for an example of a 3rd-party formatter.)
 Each formatter requires its own entry.

 ``authentication_protocol_version``
-  Sets the authentication protocol that is used to communicate with Chef server.
+  Sets the authentication protocol that is used to communicate with Chef Infra Server.
 For example, specify protocol version 1.3 to enable support for SHA-256 algorithms:

    .. code-block:: ruby

       knife[:authentication_protocol_version] = '1.3'

-   .. note:: Authentication protocol 1.3 is only supported on Chef server versions 12.4.0 and above.
+   .. note:: Authentication protocol 1.3 is only supported on Chef Server versions 12.4.0 and above.

 ``automatic_attribute_blacklist``
    A hash that blacklists ``automatic`` attributes, preventing blacklisted attributes from being saved.